lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

 ~~~~~~~~~~~~~~~~~

 Once the model service is successfully executed, the status will be set
-to HEALTHY.
+to ``HEALTHY``.
 In this case, you can click on the corresponding endpoint
 name in the Model Service tab to view detailed information about the
 model service.
 From there, you can check the service endpoint in the
 routing information of the model service.
 If the “Open to Public” option